Caffè delle Donne Brasile - Speciality Coffee - 250g

 Caffè delle Donne is a single-origin coffee from the Nossa Senhora das Gracas company in Brazil, in the Minas Gerais region, Alta Mogiana, in Ibiraci city, grown, harvested, and processed by a plantation that is a member of the IWCA, the International Women's Coffee Alliance.

-The IWCA is a global network that unites and supports the entrepreneurship of millions of women around the world, operating in more than 35 countries, including Italy, its first European chapter.
+Few people know this, but 70% of plantation workers are women.
+This is why IWCA Global was created: a global network that unites and supports the entrepreneurship of millions of women, operating in 34 countries, including Italy, the first European chapter.

-The Brazilian Santos Women's Coffee grows at an altitude of about 1000 m above sea level.
+Brazilian Santos Women's Coffee grows at an altitude of about 1,000 metres above sea level.

-It is carefully harvested by hand and processed using the washed method, removing the skin and pulp and placing only the beans into vats of clean water to ferment.
-They are then left to dry in the sun.
-This enhances the freshness and aroma of the coffee during extraction.
+It is harvested with great care through picking (manual harvesting) and processed using the washed method, whereby the skin and pulp are removed and only the beans are placed in vats of clean water to ferment.
+After that, they are left to dry in the sun.
+This will bring greater freshness and aroma during extraction.

-• Taste: It presents sweet notes of almond and red fruits, balanced by a fresh and pleasant tartaric acidity, reminiscent of pink grapefruit, together with the soft bitterness of hints of bitter cocoa and nuts.
+- Taste: sweet notes of almond and red fruit, balanced by a fresh and pleasant tartaric acidity reminiscent of pink grapefruit, together with the soft bitterness of hints of bitter cocoa and nuts.

 Ernani's advice: for espresso, use a dose of 8.5 g per dose.